Food, Nutrition, and Health

 Opportunities for service include health fair displays, food demonstrations at farmers' markets, teaching food safety classes, submitting articles to the media on nutrition and wellness, assisting with Extension nutrition programs for youth and adults, and much more!

-Participants are required to attend all four training dates and complete homework to fulfill the 30-hour training requirement.
+Participants are required to attend all training dates and complete homework to fulfill the 30-hour training requirement.